 What’s more important – speed or data accuracy/quality when generating reports?
 There’s no definitive correct answer to this question as there’s often a trade-off between the two.
 In many cases, a cost/benefit analysis needs to be done to decide how to best approach a problem.
-Over time there will be a number posts related to the subject of speed vs. accuracy, although each post might be about unrelated things [for example, when to use the
+Over time, there will be a number of posts related to the subject of speed vs. accuracy, although each post might be about unrelated things [for example, when to use the

 NOLOCK SQL Server hint, when to denormalize vs. normalize, the structure of queries, how to approach database backups, etc].